wchiquito/jj-for-everyone.github.io/src/branching.md

 Next, we simulate Bob's work.
 He's working on a different computer than Alice, with a different copy of the repository.
-Since Bob is working at the same time as her, he doens't have the commit made by Alice yet.
+Since Bob is working at the same time as her, he doesn't have the commit made by Alice yet.
 We can simulate that by creating a third repository, which has the same remote as our primary one:

 ```